mudhakar/bamba/blog/bamba-9b-release.md

 While techniques like lower precision, layer pruning, and compression can reduce KV-cache size, they do not address the root cause.
 To tackle this, a new class of architectures that maintain a constant KV-cache size has emerged, including Mamba2, [DeltaNet](https://arxiv.org/abs/2406.06484), and [Griffin](https://arxiv.org/abs/2402.19427).
 Among these, the Mamba architecture has received widespread community attention, with several implementations demonstrating its potential over the past year, such as NVIDIA Mamba2, Codestral Mamba, Jamba, and Samba.

 We introduce Bamba, a 9B Mamba2 hybrid model that adds to the proof point of these emerging architectures and closes the gap further with SoTA transformer models.
-Inspired by AllenAI, in this collaboration between IBM, Princeton, and UIUC, we provide the entire lineage of data for training, multiple checkpoints, and the code for pretraining.
+Inspired by AllenAI, in this collaboration between IBM, Princeton, CMU, and UIUC, we provide the entire lineage of data for training, multiple checkpoints, and the code for pretraining.
 We also enable this model in key OSS communities - Hugging Face `transformers`, `TRL`, and `vLLM` to allow developers to use the model from the get go.
 We will share the details of our learnings when training this model and welcome the community to help further close the gap with SoTA open source models and bring Mamba architecture to mainstream models and alleviate the KV-cache bottleneck.

 ## Evaluations